chinamike65/hugo-tuolesi/content/book3/book3en.md

 Continue to contemplate in this way until the entire sky is filled with Samantabhadra.

-Then visualize the wish-fulfilling treasures in the hands of each Samantabhadra Bodhisattva transforming into various offerings, making offerings to the Buddhas and Tathagatas, and at the same time reciting the offering Offering Clouds Dharani:
+Then visualize the wish-fulfilling treasures in the hands of each Samantabhadra Bodhisattva transforming into various offerings, making offerings to the Buddhas and Tathagatas, and at the same time reciting the Offering Clouds Dharani:

 >
 >Namo Ratna Trayaya